 Testimonial from the Dean

 “The event was a wonderful and a great learning experience for the students.
 First, it is not every day that you will be able to go to Russia and attend a very enlightening event such as APrIGF/yIGF.
-Being able to open the eyes of our students to the things that normally they are unaware of beyond just using the Internet for studies and pleasure makes them more responsible on how they will look at the Internet and maximize its potential in hopefully uplifting the lives of people.”
+Being able to open the eyes of our students to the things that normally they are unaware of beyond just using the Internet for studies and pleasure makes them more responsible on how they will look at the Internet and maximize its potential and hopefully impact the lives of other people.”

 Testimonials from Students:

 “My experience in the Youth Internet Governance Forum 2019 in Russia was unlike any other.
 For someone who does not have that much experience in the internet governance field, I learned a multitude of things by the end of the conference, and I will forever cherish the people that I have met during this event.
 As one of the representatives of the youth, it is really refreshing and inspiring to see that our sector has a voice in the multi-stakeholder steering groups in relation to voice out our opinions and thoughts about internet issues and policies that affect society as a whole.
 I grew to really appreciate and understand the things that transpired and it even made me speak up and participate in the discussions and documents that will be able to shape what next year’s Asia Pacific Regional Internet Governance Forum could be.“